PHONZ - Public Health Observatory NZ

 PHONZ Inc logo

-The Public Health Observatory New Zealand (PHONZ) has been established to provide a forum for people interested in health intelligence to collaborate, exchange ideas, and meet others locally, nationally and internationally with similar interests.
-It's mission is to be a repository for health intelligence news, work, etc.
+The Public Health Observatory of New Zealand (PHONZ) provides a forum for people interested in health intelligence to collaborate, exchange ideas, and meet others locally, nationally and internationally with similar interests.
+Its mission is to be a repository for health intelligence news, work, etc.

-The health system, which is undergoing great change, presents an ideal opportunity for PHONZ.
-Like all health systems, New Zealand continues to collect and collate vast quantities of data at an increasing rate.
+The New Zealand health system continues to collect and collate vast quantities of data at an increasing rate.
 These data are being turned into information at great speed through various types of analysis, the proliferation of dashboards, and other visual aids (graphs, tables etc.).
 These stages are essentially computer or machine-driven and underpin much of our current decision-making.

 In contrast, our health system has a limited and fragmented health intelligence (i.e. human) capacity and capability.
 Intelligence involves the interpretation, communication and dissemination of information.
-PHONZ is designed to address these deficiencies and provide NZ with greater "intelligence-driven” decision-making.
-The evaluation of decision-making leads to enhanced knowledge and understanding of our health system and improves the outcomes for all New Zealanders.
+PHONZ was established to address these deficiencies.
+It provides NZ with the opportunity to move beyond data and information to have intelligence-drive decision making and policy development.
+Only through the evaluation of intelligence based decisions and policies will we enhance our knowledge and understanding of the health system and improve the health outcomes and status of all New Zealanders.

-• Barry Borman, Professor of Epidemiology, Massey University (b.borman@massey.ac.nz)
+• Chair: Barry Borman, Professor of Epidemiology, Director of Environmental Health Intelligence NZ, Massey University (b.borman@massey.ac.nz)

 • Peter Himona, Senior Analyst, Māori Health Insights, Māori Health, Ministry of Health (Peter.Himona@health.govt.nz)

-• Ron King, Intelligence and Surveillance Specialist, ARPHS (RonK@adhb.govt.nz)
+• Ron King, Intelligence and Surveillance Specialist, Health NZ-Te Whatu Ora (ron.king@TeWhatuOra.govt.nz)

-• Dr Chris Skelly, Analytical Programme Manager, Department of Health and Social Care, UK
+• Chris Skelly, Analytical Programme Manager, Department of Health and Social Care, UK (chris.skelly@dhsc.gov.nz)

 If you would like to become a member of PHONZ, or be updated about future PHONZ events please enter your details here.